New Kemper Professorship to strengthen ties with Missouri Botanical Garden

 Propelling WashU forward

 With this professorship, the Kempers begin a new chapter in their history of philanthropy at WashU.
 Together with David’s father, James M. Kemper Jr., and the William T. Kemper Foundation, they made a $5 million gift to rename the Washington University Gallery of Art in 2004.
-The Mildred Lane Kemper Art Museum, which pays tribute to David’s mother, opened in a new Tadao Ando-designed building in 2006.
+The Mildred Lane Kemper Art Museum, which pays tribute to David’s mother, opened in a new Fumihiko Maki-designed building in 2006.
 Since then, the Kempers and their family foundation have continued to support the museum, part of the Sam Fox School of Design & Visual Arts, with gifts to endow the William T. Kemper Directorship, create the James M. Kemper Gallery, and fund new acquisitions.

 The Kempers’ generosity extends to other areas of the university, including the University Libraries, the School of Medicine, and the Danforth Scholars Program.
 In 2022, the couple received the Robert S. Brookings Award, which recognizes extraordinary dedication to WashU.
 And in 2023, the entire Kemper family was awarded the Dean’s Medal from the Sam Fox School.
 David Kemper, who joined the university’s board in 1987 and was appointed chair in 2005, became a distinguished trustee in 2019.
 He also served as chair of the oversight committee for the Danforth Campus’ east end transformation.